NCAS-CMS/cf-python/docs/source/field_analysis.rst

 will produce similar results to using using spherical regridding.

 .. code-block:: python
-   :caption: *Regrid the time axis 'T' of field 'a' with the bilinear
+   :caption: *Regrid the time axis 'T' of field 'a' with the linear
              method onto the grid specified in the dimension coordinate time.*